Adult, episodic events 3-4 times per year, possibly representing epileptic seizures

 4. The wave is not remarkable in respect of its amplitude when compared to the background rhythms

 5. The final 2 pages represent sequences of waves, nearly identical to the above isolated wave.
-In fact, if you look at the referential and coronal montages representing the way seen in Figure 6, you will notice that it is part of a sequence of waves.
+In fact, if you look at the referential and coronal montages representing the wave seen in Figure 6, you will notice that it is part of a sequence of waves.

 This patient's EEG is normal.